 - There are nice restrooms and a drinking fountain inside the center.

-- There is a small gift shop with nature books, travel guides, and knick-knacks.
+- There is a small gift shop with nature books, travel guides, and knick-knacks which actually benefit the Newport Bay Conservancy nonprofit.

-- You must register ahead of time for Tideland Tykes and Wild Tales for your 2 to 8 year old – just type those keywords in to the Irvine Ranch Conservancy activity page.
+- You must register ahead of time for Wild Tales for your 2 to 5 year olds through the Irvine Natural Ranch Natural Landmarks Let’s Go Outside website.

 - The Muth Interpretive Center is listed on the OCParks.com website as Upper Newport Bay Nature Preserve.

-- The Newport Bay Conservancy keeps an event calendar which is updated regularly.
+- The Newport Bay Conservancy keeps an event calendar in the sidebar of their website which is updated regularly.
+They also have a useful map which is a bit different from the OCParks.com version.

 - This is on the list of Nature Scene Investigator locations, so make sure you bring your Guidebook.